 If a pretty young woman is present Alamen will become self-conscious about her underfed physique, ratty and dirty clothing, tangled and none-too-clean hair, visible scars, calloused hands, alienage accent, Elven ears, small skin defects, the smell of alcohol… Everything, really.

 Alamen is drowning in drunken, self-destructive rage.
-Poverty and unskilled work had started grinding her down, but she fell apart upon losing her beloved mother.
+Poverty and harsh labour had started grinding her down, but she fell apart upon losing her beloved mother.
 Whoever she was before is gone, leaving little but rancour.
 As far as she can tell, she has no way out and wants to die.

 She’s destroying herself through alcohol, and would likely have gone through suicide-by-cop without her cousins.
 Most of the time she’s smashed on bad booze, sleeping it off, or nursing a hangover.